Dr Sophie Haines

 I am an anthropologist of development, environment, science & technology.
 My research explores knowledge practices, environmental perceptions, and decision-making in contexts of social and ecological change.
 Three key areas of interest are: infrastructure and anticipation; environmental citizenship; and ecologies of knowledge.
 My projects to date have focused on highway planning and construction; the production and application of weather and climate forecasts; and the negotiation of environmental knowledges in watershed assessments and interventions.
 I have carried out ethnographic research and interview-based studies in Belize, Kenya and the UK.

 I completed my PhD in Anthropology at University College London in 2011.
 From 2013-19 I was a Research Fellow at the Institute for Science, Innovation and Society (University of Oxford), where I held an ESRC Future Research Leaders grant 2017-18 and worked in projects funded by NERC, DfID and the Oxford Martin School.
-From 2010-12 I worked outside academia as a parliamentary researcher in the UK House of Commons, focusing on health policy among other areas.
+Directly after my PhD, from 2010-12, I worked outside academia as a parliamentary researcher in the UK House of Commons, focusing on health policy among other areas.
+I've previously also worked a variety of retail, market research and warehousing jobs.
 I sit on the Royal Anthropological Institute Environment Committee, convene the Network for Anthropologies of Forecasting Weather and Climate (AnthFOR), and I'm a Fellow of the Higher Education Academy.

 Selected publications